 1) Your student number

 It is this number that you will use in the User ID field to access Carleton Central.
-Your ID number can be found at the top of your Statement of Standing on Admission, which is enclosed.
+Your ID number can be found at the top of your Offer of Admission and Funding letter.

 2) Your date of birth